Sunday, July 31, 2011

-There have various bullet fragments and or spent hulls found in and around the Dealey Plaza area.
+There have been discovered bullet fragments and or spent hulls found in and around the Dealey Plaza area.
 Of note is a bullet fragment found in 1974 by Richard Lester near the triple overpass.
-It made its way to the FBI lab that determined that while it was 6.5mm caliber, it was not a jacketed bullet so it was dismissed as being fired with Oswald’s rifle.
-Never the less, the bullet that struck Kennedy’s head shattered which no jacketed bullet in theory is supposed to do.
+It made its way to the FBI lab and there, they determined that while it was 6.5mm caliber, it was not a jacketed bullet so it was dismissed as being fired with Oswald’s rifle.
+(Note that the bullet that glanced off the curb near James Tague, left no copper residue as determined by the same FBI lab.)
+Never the less, the bullet that struck Kennedy’s head shattered which no jacketed bullet, in theory, is supposed to do.
 So what was the fragment doing there?
 Are we supposed to believe that good ole’ boys were rambling around at night joy-shooting at street lamps and signs?

 ARRB And The Envelope

 The AssassinationsRecord Review Board (ARRB) in 1995 uncovered an FBI Field Office Dallas (89-43-1A-122) envelope.
 It was dated 12/2/63 and detailed the contents (since missing) of a 7.65mm shell found in Dealey Plaza after the assassination.
 This recovered evidence was unknown until the ARRB uncovered it.
-Unfortunately, it did not contain the 7.65mm shell and the outside of the envelope listed is as having no value and was destroyed.
-Destruction of material evidence by the FBI once again!
-Did they even bother take fingerprints off it?
+Unfortunately, it did not contain the 7.65mm shell and the outside of the envelope listed it as having no value and was destroyed.
+Destruction of material evidence by the FBI?
+Did they even bother take fingerprints off of it?
 Or, were there in too big of a rush?

 One can see from this 7.65mm shell affair how deeply entrenched the lone gunman dogma is at this juncture.
 Yes, dismiss the evidence if there is only one shooter.
 But if there is a conspiracy, with multiple shooters, then the recovered shell has greater implications for it.
 But they don’t think like that.
 Ironically, the spent cartridge is of the same caliber as the recovered Mauser.
 With these people the evidence doesn't matter as much as the carefully constructed narrative.
 Just like it didn’t matter when Gerald Ford moved Kennedy’s back would up to his neck and stated that lie as a fact to the American people.